JBEI/edd/docs/Use_Cases.md

    populate the experiment definition may not be the same as the ones who later review it and generate the worklist.
-Another important purpose of experiment definition is to capture and convey experimental design parameters to the researchers who are running the measurement platforms, ßsince some conditions will affect how they do their work.
+Another important purpose of experiment definition is to capture and convey experimental design parameters to the researchers who are running the measurement platforms, since some conditions will affect how they do their work.

    EDD users who don't take advantage of worklists may still want to predifine experimental parameters to save work later during data entry into EDD (e.g. when importing large / preexisting